-Take an Energy card from your hand and put it under your Active Pokémon or one of your Benched Pokémon to indicate that this is Energy it can use.
+Take 1 Energy card from your hand and put it under either your Active Pokémon or one of your Benched Pokémon.
 You can attach Energy just once each turn!

-D Play Trainer cards.
+Play Trainer cards.

 When you play any Trainer card, do what it says and obey the rule at the bottom of the card, and then put it in the discard pile.
 You can play as many Item cards as you like.
 Supporter cards are played like Item cards, but you can play only one Supporter card each turn.
+Stadium cards stay in play until another card removes them, but you can play only one Stadium card each turn.